-Even though it has now been more than 8 years since Hurricane Katrina hit on August 29, 2005, the devastation in St Bernard Parish remains overwhelming.
+Even though it has now been nearly 9 years since Hurricane Katrina hit on August 29, 2005, the devastation in St Bernard Parish remains overwhelming.
 Entire blocks of homes and businesses still stand empty and derelict, marked for destruction.
 The population is only about half of what it was before the disaster, and the Gulf Oil Spill in 2010 and hurricane Isaac in 2012 have only made things harder for those determined families who have managed to return.

 As they continue one of the most daunting disaster recovery efforts this nation has ever seen, the people of St. Bernard have very practical needs.
 They need a centralized location for basic services like food and clothes and medical care so they can receive assistance easily and with dignity.
 They need a place to come together and share their ongoing frustrations and successes as they continue to work towards a full recovery.
 And they need to know that they have not been forgotten.